 A few weeks ago, Facebook and Instagram experienced outages, leaving users frustrated—and brands in the dark.
 Unable to post content and connect with their customers, many businesses lost revenue.

 So, what’s the lesson?
 The social media blackout is a great example of why integrated, multi-channel marketing is so important for brand success.
 Placing all your marketing eggs in one basket—or relying too heavily on one central media strategy—is risky.

-A recent article in Entrepreneur magazine reinforces that point, “you can’t build the foundation of your business on someone else’s platform.”
-The author argues that brands must protect and maintain the assets that they control: their websites and mailing lists. (read the entire article via the link below)
+A recent article in Entrepreneur Magazine reinforces that point.
+“You can’t build the foundation of your business on someone else’s platform.”
+The author argues that brands must protect and maintain the assets that they control: their websites and mailing lists (read the entire article here).

-- Email marketing is essential to brand success (72% of consumers prefer email as their primary means of communicating with brands).
+Consider that 72% of consumers prefer email as their primary means of communicating with brands.
 Optimize this channel by updating/maintaining your mailing lists; and use drip campaigns to keep your brand front of mind.
 Test your emails and redeploy campaign elements as needed.

 Review your current packaging: Does it provide an opportunity for customers to interact with your brand—either physically or electronically?
 Consider incorporating ways for users to consume your content or experience your brand using elements such as augmented reality or video.